 Click Holiday Schedule to find out the trash collection changes during holidays.
 On the days after holidays, crews often double up their collection routes and starting their shifts earlier than normal.
 If your trash collection schedule is affected by the holidays, it is recommended that trash containers are placed in their designated collection point the previous night.

 The City of Paducah has a program to assist people needing help with the trash rollout container.
 Click Service Assistance Refuse Collection Request for a letter and the application form.
 To qualify for the program applicants must be permanently or temporarily physically disabled to the extent that they cannot transport their trash to the curb for collection.
 A statement from a licensed physician is necessary.
 Also, the applicant must signify that there is no one residing in the residence over the age of twelve (12) years who is able to transport the trash container from the residence to the designated collection place.

 If you have trash or no longer needed items such as furniture that won’t fit in your city-issued rollout, then you may have a pay pile.
 To schedule this service, call 270-444-8567.
 The Solid Waste Division will collect and dispose of the items; however, there is a minimum fee of $25 which is added to your water bill.
 The fee depends upon the size of the pile and how much of the knuckleboom truck it fills.
-For example, if the pile fills half the truck, the fee is $50.
-The fee would be $100 for a large pile that fills the entire truck.
 Pay piles are collected on Thursdays and Fridays using a knuckleboom truck.

 Pay Pile Process: